AusDTO/dta-website/pages/who-we-are/corporate/plan/plan-variation-2017-21.md

 In 2016, the Australian Government set out its digital transformation agenda.
 The agenda is focused on delivering better and more accessible digital services to individuals and businesses.

 Responsibility for realising the digital transformation agenda is owned by all agencies who are accountable for delivering services to individuals and businesses.
-For digital transformation across government to work, we need successful coordination and collaboration between the DTA and other agencies.
+For digital transformation across government to work, we need successful coordination and collaboration between the Digital Transformation Agency (DTA) and other agencies.

 I am committed to a DTA that performs effectively and meets the expectations of government, government agencies, industry stakeholders and the public.
 I have established a performance reporting framework to make sure that we are able to identify and address performance issues, and meet the requirements of the [Public Governance Performance and Accountability Act](https://www.legislation.gov.au/Details/C2013A00123) (PGPA Act).

-As the accountable authority for the Digital Transformation Agency (DTA), I am pleased to present a variation to our [2017–18 Corporate Plan](/who-we-are/corporate/plan/).
+As the accountable authority for the DTA, I am pleased to present a variation to our [2017–18 Corporate Plan](/who-we-are/corporate/plan/).
 This varied Corporate Plan covers the period 2017–18 to 2020–21, as required under paragraph 35 (1)(b) of the PGPA Act.

 Gavin Slater\\
 Chief Executive Officer